mikalhart/MapUtils/README.md

 There are a few areas of this library that require immediate or occasional curating:

-·
-The **defaultLanguageFromZoneName**
-method uses a static internal lookup table that initially only covers Malawi, Tanzania, UK, and USA.
+* The **defaultLanguageFromZoneName** method uses a static internal lookup table that initially only covers Malawi, Tanzania, UK, and USA.
 As onebillion expands to different regions, this table (a simple Java switch statement) will have to be extended.

-·
-The **getSpecialRegionInfo**
-method uses a static polygon lookup table (found in the **SpecialRegionInfo** class) that should be updated to reflect all known onebillion special language regions.
-The easiest way to do this is for an expert to modify this map graphically: this map(https://www.google.com/maps/@-12.0318197,33.0516939,8z/data=!3m1!4b1!4m2!6m1!1s1oFNef_5u61v5XSxIkxOVQ-YnFAsQKBZM).
+* The **getSpecialRegionInfo** method uses a static polygon lookup table (found in the **SpecialRegionInfo** class) that should be updated to reflect all known onebillion special language regions.
+The easiest way to do this is for an expert to modify [this map](https://www.google.com/maps/@-12.0318197,33.0516939,8z/data=!3m1!4b1!4m2!6m1!1s1oFNef_5u61v5XSxIkxOVQ-YnFAsQKBZM).
 Each special region is a polygon with a specially formatted name &lt;layer&gt;.&lt;region name&gt;, for example **1.Dzaleka Refugee Camp**.
 The polygon description should contain the language spoken in that region, for example “Zambian English”.
 The layer number is used for nested regions: when a given point is contained by more than one special region, the region with the higher layer number predominates.
 For example, a location that is within **1.Tumbuka Language Area** and also **2.Three Chichewa Villages** will be reported to be in the latter by **getSpecialRegionInfo**.
 Once the map is complete, export it to KML using the built-in Google Maps tool “Export to KMZ/KML”.
 The resulting KML file can be easily processed with a tool I’ve build to generate Java code exactly in the form expected by **SpecialRegionInfo**.

-·
-Timezone definitions occasionally change.
+* Timezone definitions occasionally change.
 The **timeshape** library should periodically be updated as needed.

 ## Future Questions